ddx-510/ddx-510/README.md

 ### Hi this is Tianle 😄

-An Year Four Computer Science undergraduate at National University of Singapore.
+Final year Computer Science undergraduate at National University of Singapore.

 Track: Software development + game development